Heavy chain disease

 Help me code for diagnosis year :

-There are three classifications of heavy chain disease: Gamma heavy chain disease, Mu heavy chain disease, and Alpha heavy chain disease.
-All of these specific heavy chain diseases are coded to 9762/3.
-(Note that heavy chain deposition disease is not the same as HCD; the deposition term is non-reportable and would be coded 9769/1 if collected.)
+Note that heavy chain deposition disease is not the same as HCD; the deposition term is non-reportable and would be coded 9769/1, if collected.

-The most common HCD, alpha heavy chain disease, is a variant of extranodal marginal zone lymphoma of MALT (9699/3) but it is classified with the other HCD’s.
+3. Alpha heavy chain disease - the most common HCD, is a variant of extranodal marginal zone lymphoma of MALT (9699/3) but it is classified with the other HCD’s.
 It mainly occurs in young adults and involves the gastrointestinal tract, mainly the small intestine and mesenteric lymph nodes.
 Gastric and colonic mucosa may be involved.
 The bone marrow and other organs are usually not involved.
 Rare respiratory tract involvement is described.
 Antibiotic therapy (coded as chemotherapy) is very effective on Alpha heavy chain disease.
 A newer term for alpha HCD is immunoproliferative small intestinal disease (IPSID); these terms had separate codes before 2010.

 4. Immunoproliferative small intestinal disease - this variant was recently added to the growing list of infectious pathogen-associated human lymphomas.
 IPSID involves mainly the proximal small intestine.
 Geographically, IPSID is most prevalent in the Middle East and Africa.